The Best Swimming Beaches around Cairns and the Great Barrier Reef

 No trip to Cairns is complete without exploring the Great Barrier Reef.
 Whether you choose to snorkel or dive, witnessing this underwater wonderland is a truly unforgettable experience.
 Many beachside towns offer convenient reef tours, allowing you to combine a relaxing beach day with a journey into the vibrant coral kingdom.

-Cairns Snorkelling - Frankland Island
+Couple in Snorkelling Gear at Frankland Island

 Pro Tip: The Frankland Islands provide an exclusive and pristine beach experience, featuring the shortest boat journey from the mainland and incredible marine biodiversity.